-However, there will be a slight delay in the rise in the percentage of sales based on planned proposals during the current term due to the effect of the novel coronavirus.
+However, there will be a slight delay in the rise in the percentage of sales based on planned proposals during the term ending March 2021 due to the effect of the novel coronavirus.
 This is because sales based on the planned proposals have been postponed due to the effects of the novel coronavirus.
 The Company is having existing members wait if possible for non-urgent needs.
-Therefore, the pace in the rise in this measure will be rather slow during the current term.
+Therefore, the pace in the rise in this measure will be slow.